Healthy Sun Dried Tomato Recipes

+To achieve flavor quickly in this sun-dried tomato pasta recipe, we use the oil from sun-dried tomatoes to create the base of the cream sauce.
+Meanwhile, the residual heat of the pasta wilts the spinach in record time for a fast weeknight dinner.

 Though a chicken cutlet may be a chicken breast cut in half, this recipe shows how to make chicken cutlets with double the deliciousness.
-A jar of sun-dried tomatoes does double duty for this healthy dinner recipe.
-The flavorful oil they're packed in is used to sauté the chicken, and the tomatoes go into the cream sauce.
+A jar of sun-dried tomatoes does double duty for this healthy dinner idea.

+This vegetable-based dish is so rich, you won't miss the carbs.
+And a fork becomes a magic wand when it scrapes the squash flesh and noodles practically tumble into the skillet.
+This hearty side dish makes a great accompaniment for roast chicken or pork chops.

 In this quick vegetarian dinner recipe, you can skip boiling the gnocchi--they'll cook through while roasting on the sheet pan with the rest of the ingredients.
 If you can't find Meyer lemons, use 1 small regular lemon in Step 2 and use 4 teaspoons lemon juice and 2 teaspoons orange juice in Step 4.